 (3) During the authorised period and for the purposes of controlling or extinguishing the relevant bush fire, an authorised person may use a vehicle in any place and in any circumstance despite any provision of the Road Traffic Act 1974 that requires a permit for the use of that vehicle or for the use of that vehicle in that place or in that circumstance.

-(4) This section does not limit the powers of a bush fire liaison officer or another person under another provision of this Act or any other written law.
+(4) This section does not limit the powers of a bush fire liaison officer, a member of the Police Force or another person under another provision of this Act or any other written law.

 [Section 14B inserted by No. 25 of 2009 s.
-6.]
+6; amended by No. 22 of 2012 s.
+49 and 69.]

 14C.
 Failure to comply with directions